mooreorless555/MOVESYALE3/README.md

 before they make the decision to go or not.
 All of this is presented in realtime.

 The app is supposed to be lightweight (we know you'll be out and about) and give you the information you need when you want it and in a presentable and clean way!
-I have and am spending a lotttt of time on the UI/UX to make this the case.
-Of course, the app's premise hangs on the notion that a lot of people will have it installed.
+I have and am spending a lot of time on the UI/UX to make this the case.
+Having said that, the interface and general design will continue to be changed and improved upon until it's as pleasing and functional as possible.
+Finally, the app's premise hangs on the notion that a lot of people will have it installed.

 --------